medcomdk/MedCom-FHIR-Communication/docs/assets/documents/Reliable_Messaging-VANSEnvelope.md

 | MessageIdentifier has already been received, but EnvelopeIdentifier is new | The original VANSEnvelopeAcknowledgement has been lost (failed to return to the request issuer) and thus the previously received Message in a VANSEnvelope has been resubmitted with a new EnvelopeIdentifier for processing again.
 The original VANSEnvelopeAcknowledgement **SHALL** be resent|
 | The EnvelopeIdentifier has already been received, but the MessageIdentifier is new | This is an error - EnvelopeIdentifier values **MUST** never be reused.
 Receiver **MAY** return a Negative VANSEnvelopeAcknowledgement|

-### Different Reliable Messaging scenarios using VANSEnvelope
+## Different Reliable Messaging scenarios using VANSEnvelope

-**Update this section with VANSEnvelope specific details**

 This section provides a description of the different types of Reliable Messaging scenarios.